HwWobbe/DefinitiveData-DeltaAlerts/README.md

 - review LinkedIn assignment notes for ..kesh scope
   - verify the dupElimSheet
     - repeat monetary cautions
+      - this work helped magane the acquisition process

 - it may be best to wait until -11- to further onvestigate "order"
   - this is because it will be too time consuming to close the existing gap